Things to Do in Bujumbura in May

 Best Activities in May

-Lake Tanganyika Beach and Water Sports
+Lake Tanganyika Beach Days and Swimming

-Bujumbura Central Market and Local Food Tours
+Bujumbura Central Market and Street Food Tours

 May Events & Festivals